Article

 Tabach addresses privacy concerns in two ways.
 Firstly, he emphasizes the importance of protecting user data collected by companies.
 Companies must ensure that user privacy is upheld by not selling their data to other providers and keeping sensitive information, such as shopping habits and financial details, secure.
 Many companies have invested heavily in privacy, especially since it became a major focus a few years ago.

 Secondly, the balance between using data effectively for personalization and maintaining consumer trust.
 He mentions that some consumers might find highly personalized recommendations, such as suggesting they might be out of tomato sauce, a bit intrusive.
 This perception arises despite the fact that the recommendation is based on simple data models predicting usage patterns.
-He suggests that a general tech-wide consumer literacy discussion could help customers understand that such personalizations are not invasive but rather based on minimal and straightforward data points.
+He suggests that a general tech-wide consumer literacy discussion could help customers understand that such personalization are not invasive but rather based on minimal and straightforward data points.

 To further elaborate, He likens respectful personalization to a scenario in a restaurant.
 Imagine a restaurant where staff know a regular customer by a number rather than a name and tailor their service based on observed preferences without collecting personal details.
 This approach highlights that effective personalization can be achieved without transacting in personal identifiable information (PII) or demographic data.